linshys/Example_Based_Manga_Colorization---cGAN/README.md

 ### Generator

-Generator is divided into two parts. `Color Embedding Layer` consists of part of pretrained VGG19 net and an MLP(Multilayer Perceptron), which is used to extract `color embedding` from reference image(for training, its preprocessed Ground Truth Image).
+Generator is divided into two parts.
+`Color Embedding Layer` consists of part of pretrained VGG19 net and an MLP(Multilayer Perceptron), which is used to extract `color embedding` from reference image(for training, its preprocessed Ground Truth Image).
 Another part is a U-net-like network.
-The encoder layer extract `content embedding from gray input image(only contains L-channel information), and the decoder layer reconstructs the image with `color embedding` through PFFB(Progressive Feature Formalization Block) and outputs the ab_channel information.
+The encoder layer extracts `content embedding` from gray input image(only contains L-channel information), and the decoder layer reconstructs the image with `color embedding` through PFFB(Progressive Feature Formalization Block) and outputs the ab_channel information.

 <p align="left">
   <img src="./assets/PFFB.png">